samplics-org/samplics/README.rst

 Usage
 ------

+Let's assume that we have a population and we would like to select a sample from it.
+The goal is to calculate the sample size for an expected proportion of 0.80 with a precision of 0.10.

+.. code

+    import samplics
+    from samplics.sampling import SampleSize

+    sample_size = SampleSize(parameter = "proportion")
+    sample_size.calculate(target=0.80, precision=0.10)

+Furthermore, the population is located in four natural regions i.e. North, South, East, and West.

 To select a sample of primary sampling units using PPS method, we can use a code similar to: